-When using the 1mdown utility to shut down license servers configured for three-server redundancy, there is a one-minute delay.
-The 1mdown utility shuts down all three license servers.
-If you need to shut down only one of these license servers (this is not recommended because you are left with two points of failure), you must shut down both the 1madmin (or 1mgrd) and vendor daemon processes on that license server.

-You can protect the unauthorized execution of 1mdown when you start up the license server manager.
-Shutting down the servers causes users to lose their licenses.
+When using the Imdown utility to shut down license servers configured for three-server redundancy, there is a one-minute delay.
+You can protect the unauthorized execution of Imdown when you start up the license server manager.

-Downloading and Installing Imadmin License Server Imgrd Command-Line Syntax for details about securing access to 1mdown Imreread lmhostid [-n] [-utf8] [-ptype argument] [hostid_type]
+Downloading and Installing Imadmin License Server Imgrd Command-Line Syntax for details about securing access to 1mdown lmhostid [-n] [-utf8] [-ptype argument] [hostid\type]